Foundation season 2: release date, trailer, cast, plot, and more

 "It's definitely something we're going to explore," Goyer told Newsweek.
 "I didn't bring it up just to not mention it again.
 One of the other things about the Second Foundation in the books is that the Second Foundation also largely develops off-screen, at least in the original trilogy.
 It appears almost as a deus ex machina.
 And I thought, for viewers of the show, that wouldn't be playing fair, that we had to see the Second Foundation develop."

-Finally, as for other big plot points, the season 2 synopsis reveals that the Empire will have to deal with a whole host of threats.
+As for other big plot points, the season 2 synopsis reveals that Empire will have to deal with a whole host of other threats.
 From Queen Sareth's quest for vengeance to the emergence of the Church of Seldon, and the political infighting to even being attacked by galactic monsters (things don't look good for Day in that final shot of the second trailer), the Cleons have their work cut out.
 That said, Hari and company do, too, with the Mentalics, the Empire's oppressive nature, and the Second Crisis sure to have a big say in Terminus' (and the wider galaxy's) future.
 Color us excited.

 Foundation season 2 cast